daniel-schroeder-dev/cwhq-python-email-series/emails/35__getting-unique-values-with-set.md

 ## Question

-A young Pythonista is working on a program for a local business to pull the unique customer names from a large order history file.
+A young Python programmer is working on a program for a local business to pull the unique customer names from a large order history file.
 There are millions of records in the file, but the programmer is working with a small subset of records (as a list) to get the algorithm for finding unique customer names correct.
 This is what they have so far:

 ```python
 def get_unique_customers(customers):